DysonSphereMod/QOL/MultiBuild/README.md

 Press `+` and `-` on your keyboard to increase / decrease the spacing between buildings

+Press `0` to reset spacing to 0

 Press `Z` to 'rotate' the building path (if you are not buildin on a straight line)

+## Configuration

+### itemSpecificSpacing
+> If this option is set to true, the mod will remember the last spacing used for a specific building.
+Otherwise the spacing will be the same for all entities.
+- `Type: boolean [true/false]`
+- `Default value : true`

 ## FAQ